How old is too old to serve in Congress? - NewsBreak

 “The real question is whether I’m still an effective representative for 40 million Californians, and the record shows that I am.”

-The Chronicle also cited lawmakers who are defending Feinstein’s capabilities.Brooklyn subway shooting suspect ordered held without bail
+The Chronicle also cited lawmakers who are defending Feinstein’s capabilities.DC mural honors Judge Jackson’s confirmation

 House Speaker Nancy Pelosi (D-Calif.) said it’s “unconscionable that, just weeks after losing her beloved husband of more than four decades and after decades of outstanding leadership to our city and state, she is being subjected to these ridiculous attacks that are beneath the dignity in which she has led and the esteem in which she is held.”